TechieTeee/Canvas-Collective/README.md

 # Canvas Collective

 ## Overview
 Canvas Collective is a platform designed to address the financial challenges faced by artists worldwide.
 It empowers artists to secure financial stability, connect with art enthusiasts, and showcase their work.
-By embracing the concept of universal basic income (UBI) and leveraging cutting-edge technology, Canvas Collective opens new doors for artists, regardless of their geographical location.
+By embracing the concept of universal basic income (UBI) and transfering the idea of community service agriculture to art, while leveraging cutting-edge technology, Canvas Collective opens new doors for artists, regardless of their geographical location.
 It's where art, community, and financial security converge.

 ## Presentation Link
 https://drive.google.com/file/d/1jXJweCkJopXpSQJ1NXkv0RLWByMqfNkW/view?usp=sharing